 After a pleasant afternoon’s fishing it’s well worth anchoring at South Miami-Dade for an excellent seafood lunch.
 Or to check out the plush Loggerhead Club & Marina or educational Biscayne National Park.

 We hope you found this guide to Florida sailing holidays from Fort Myers Beach useful.
-Please check out our sailing discounts as you could save a packet on your next adventure.
+Please check out our sailing holidays as you could find your perfect trip.